erik-whiting/erik-whiting/README.md

 :school: I'm a computer science PhD student at the University of Nebraska - Lincoln

-:microscope: I am a new member of the [Yesselman Lab](https://yesselmanlab.com/) doing computational biophysics
+:microscope: I am a member of the [Yesselman Lab](https://yesselmanlab.com/) doing computational biophysics

-:blue_book: I love learning about networking, scientific computing, operating systems, and bioinformatics
+:blue_book: I love learning about computational science, genomics, and bioinformatics

 📖 I'm writing a book about Python with No Startch Press (publishers fo _Automate the Boring Stuff with Python_)